pulp/pulp-cli/pulp-glue/README.md

 # Pulp Glue
-## The version agnostic Pulp 3 client library in python
+## The version agnostic Pulp 3 client library in Python